Skip to main content

 This would resume execution from the step start.
 If you specify a step that comes after the step that failed, execution resumes from the failed step - you can't skip over steps.

-Resume and parameters
+Resume and parameters and configs

 If your flow has Parameters, you can't change their values when resuming.
 Changing parameter values could change the results of any steps, including those that resume skips over, which could result to unexpected behavior in subsequent steps.

 The resume command reuses the parameter values that you set with run originally.
+The same logic applies for Configs - when resuming, the configs included in the original run are used instead of the latest files.

 Reproducing production issues locally